Get a head start in getting into medical school with Des Moines University’s Health P.A.S.S.

 Des Moines University’s Health Professions Advanced Summer Scholars program – the DMU Health P.A.S.S. – is a great way for promising college sophomores and juniors to prepare for and enhance their chances of getting into medical school and other health professions programs.
 The three-week program is high-quality, hands-on and FREE.

 Health P.A.S.S. will provide participants with well-rounded perspectives on what it’s like to be a medical school student in osteopathic medicine, podiatric medicine and surgery, physical therapy and physician assistant studies.
-In the program’s courses, clinical opportunities and practical exposure, students will gain the confidence that they can achieve a degree and career in any of Des Moines University’s four clinical areas- and the knowledge they need to get started.
-In addition, Des Moines University will cover the full costs of participants’ meals, materials and accommodations in a residence hall at nearby Drake University.
+In the program’s courses, clinical opportunities and practical exposure, students will gain the confidence that they can achieve a degree and career in any of Des Moines University’s four clinical areas - and the knowledge they need to get started.
+In addition, Des Moines University will cover the full costs of participants’ meals, materials, travel and accommodations in a residence hall at nearby Drake University.

-Enrollment is limited to 10 students.
+Enrollment is limited to 12 students.
 Preference will be given to qualified applicants from populations under-represented in medicine and health care, including under-represented minority, low-income and/or first-generation college students.
 Students must have a minimum cumulative college grade point average of 3.0.
-The application deadline for the DMU Health P.A.S.S. program is March 1, 2013.
+The deadline for the application and all related materials is March 1, 2014.

 - An introduction to physical diagnosis and related procedures